 1. Set specific goals each day and accomplish them.

 I would add that your daily goals should be realistic.
 Don’t set a goal like “I will land a job today”.
-Include several smaller goals in your day like, “I will spend 1-2 hours on LinkedIn looking for the hiring decision makers at my target companies that are on my list of people to connect with.
-I will see which LinkedIn Groups they belong to and join those Groups.”
+Include several smaller goals in your day like, “I will spend 1-2 hours on LinkedIn looking for the hiring decision makers at my target companies that are on my list of people to connect with.”

 2. Exercise and eat well everyday.